masayukig/foss-kubernetes-clusters-tools/foss-k8s-tools.rst

 .. code:: yaml

-   Name     : Masayuki Igawa
+   Name     : Masayuki Igawa (Twitter/GitHub/freenode: masayukig)
    Slide URL: https://github.com/masayukig/foss-kubernetes-clusters-tools
-   Date     : Sunday, March 25 2018
+   Date     : 14:10-14:30, Sunday, March 25 2018

 ..
 Kubernetes(k8s) is the most popular and famous container orchestration software these days.
 And we can use it through Kubernetes as a